Mhdali03/api-docs/README.md

 # Testing

 We provide a testing server which is a physically separate environment and it's running against Bitcoin testnet.
-For testing we recommend using either `bitcoin-qt` wallet in the testnet mode or [Bitcoin Wallet for Testnet](https://play.google.com/store/apps/details?id=de.schildbach.wallet_test&hl=en)
+For testing we recommend using either `bitcoin-qt` wallet in the testnet mode or [Bitcoin Wallet for Testnet](https://play.google.com/store/apps/details?id=de.schildbach.wallet_test&hl=en), there is only version for Android.
 You can request the testnet Bitcoins at one of many faucets:
 * http://tpfaucet.appspot.com/
 * http://faucet.xeno-genesis.com/